wycks/WordPhing/README.md

 ##Advanced Instructions

-WordPhing now contains 2 extra files to run normal PHP and WOrdPress code, have a look at them for examples.
+WordPhing now contains 2 extra files to run normal PHP and WordPress code, have a look at them for examples.

  `boot.php` can be run during the install process to customize installation (creation or removing default content).

  `run.php` can be run via the `phing wp-run` command on an existing WordPress install

- Both files are run from the WordPhing build file root and not the WordPress install root and require build.properties to be properly filled out.
-You can change the location to to run from the WordPress root in build.xml.
+ Both files are run from the WordPhing build file root and not the WordPress install root and require `build.properties` to be properly filled out.
+You can change the location to to run from the WordPress root in `build.xml`.

-The file/dir permissions (chown)  are commented out by default to prevent issues on Windows ( see line 457 in build.xml for reference).
+The file/dir permissions (`chown`)  are commented out by default to prevent issues on Windows ( see line 457 in build.xml for reference).

 ##Requires